 Let’s take a look at digital brand management, how to do it and why it’s so important to your business.

-Last week, the GIF – any kind of short, looping animation invoked by internet users to convey a message – celebrated its thirty-year anniversary.
-Yes that’s right, GIF technology is THIRTY years old.
+In 2018, the GIF – any kind of short, looping animation invoked by internet users to convey a message - celebrated its thirty-year anniversary.
+Yes, that's right, GIF technology is more than THIRTY years old.

-GIFs have grown in popularity as an iconic communication medium amongst millenials.
-But they’ve only really entered common usage in the last 5 years and global brands have been jumping on the GIF bandwagon.
+GIFs have grown in popularity as an iconic communication medium amongst millennials.
+But they've only really entered common usage in the last 5 - 10 years and global brands have been jumping on the GIF bandwagon.

 So what is digital brand management?

-Digital brand management takes traditional brand management principles and applies them to customer experiences across multiple digital mediums.
+Digital brand management or online brand management takes traditional brand management principles and applies them to customer experiences across multiple digital mediums.

-As part of a sustainable digital brand management strategy, successful companies will leverage social media, website content and mobile applications to expand their brand awareness, interact with customers and drive market reach.
+As part of a sustainable brand content management strategy, successful companies will leverage social media, website content, and mobile applications to expand their brand awareness, interact with customers and drive market reach.

 Consistency is crucial

-Not all companies will have the budgets of these global mega brands when tackling digital brand management.
-However any organization can be inspired by the success of these brands to foster a clear brand identity which is consistent and thrives in the digital landscape by focusing on these core guidelines:
+Not all companies will have the budgets of these global mega-brands when tackling digital brand management.
+However, any organization can be inspired by the success of these brand building titans to foster a clear brand identity that is consistent and thrives in the digital landscape by focusing on these core guidelines:

 - Establish basic brand guidelines with a clear brand identity